Health workers in L.A. become 1st people to get COVID-19 vaccine in California

 Health workers in Southern California on Monday became the first people in the state to get vaccinated against COVID-19.

-Nurse Helen Cordova received the first shot at Kaiser Permenante Los Angeles Medical Center, followed by four other health professionals, Gov. Gavin Newsom said.
+Helen Cordova, an ICU nurse at Kaiser Permenante Los Angeles Medical Center, received the first shot, followed by four other health professionals, Gov. Gavin Newsom said.

+“I’m feeling great.
+I’m excited.
+I’m hopeful,” Cordova said.
+“And I really encourage everyone to consider receiving the vaccine so we can start putting an end to this pandemic.”

 Speaking from the facility, Newsom said, “It’s a day to celebrate.
 But again, it’s a day to be mindful about the challenge we face.”